rayanfam/rayanfam.github.io/_posts/2018-09-15-hypervisor-from-scratch-part-3.md

 ## **Introduction**

 This is the third part of the tutorial "**Hypervisor From Scratch**".
-This part should familiarize you with how to start creating your own VMM.
+In this part, we'll continue our journey toward learning hypervisors and how to start creating our custom VMM.
 In the previous part, we learned how to make WDK drivers that handle user-mode requests and enable the VMX bit in our processor.
 In this part, we extend our driver and add VMX functionalities to our VMM.
 At last, we use different VT-x instructions in the VMM.

 ## **Table of Contents**